-The privacy and security of the personal information we maintain is of the utmost importance to Schrager Hampson Aviation Insurance Agency LLC ("Schrager").
-We are writing with important information regarding a recent data privacy incident at Schrager that may involve your personal information.
-We want to provide you with information about the incident and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to The Phillips Screw Company.
+We are writing to provide you with information regarding a data security incident that may have impacted your personal information.
+We want to provide you with information about the incident, advise you of the services we will be providing to you, and let you know that we continue to take significant measures to protect personal information.